 Where to Eat: You can visit The Village.
 There is a wide array of restaurants serving dishes from different cuisines (American, Indian, Italian, Thai).

 Operating Hours: Vary per attraction.
-Check specific business for more info.
+Check specific businesses for more info.

 Distance from Santa Barbara: 185 miles